kamenriderice/ICE-Bioseq/README.md

 On the results page of the tool, right click on the page, select "Save as..." and save the complete page as a .html file.

 ### Bepipred 3.0
+On the results page of the tool, clic the "Download bepipred3 results (zip)" option.
+Don't extract the files.
+ICE-bioseq only works with Bepipred 3.0.
+Please avoid using results from previous versions of the program.

+### IEDB MHC-I binding prediction tools
+In the submission page, at the specify output section select Sort Peptides by Predicted Score (Descend) and set the output format as Text File.
+On the results page of the tool, right click on the page, select "Save as..." and save the complete page as a .html file.

+### IEDB MHC-II binding prediction tools
+In the submission page, at the specify output section select Sort Peptides by Percentile Rank and set the output format as Text File.
+On the results page of the tool, right click on the page, select "Save as..." and save the complete page as a .html file.

+## Running the tool
+### Select a work folder
+The user must select a work folder for the program.
+Due to permission management, the folder must not be associated with a cloud sync service such as OneDrive, Google Drive, iCloud, etc.

+### Loading the results
+Clic on each button to select the appropiate file.
+The sequence and all the results files must make reference to the same sequence, otherwise the program will crash.
+The user can change the name of the results file.
+The results will be saved as a .xlsx file.